dominikschopper/fizz-buzz-kata/README.md

 Please try take roughly 20min to write that!

 I provided the `src` folder with a basic test for the fizzbuzz output.

+When you are done with this part of the kata pls checkout the branch `new-features-1`